mikrono/tModLoaderWiki_kr_ko/ModProjectile.md

 ### public int aiType

-Determines which type of projectile this ModProjectile will copy the behavior (AI) of.
+Determines which type of vanilla projectile this ModProjectile will copy the behavior (AI) of.
 Leave as 0 to not copy any behavior.
 Defaults to 0.

 ## Methods